 • Factor in the cost of NOT calibrating: a rejected audit, a warranty dispute, or scrapped product from an out-of-tolerance gauge typically costs far more than the calibration itself.

-What a genuinely low quote sometimes signals
+What a genuinely low quote signals, and planning ahead